DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 * Students will be charged $0.05 per gram of the 3D print before the print is started.

 * 3D prints will not be started on a printer until payment is made.

+* The lab will determine a successful / unsuccessful print and whether a student will be charged or not.
+  * we don't charge for good experiments

 ## 3D Printing Helpful Resources